Distilling Magic States in the Bicycle Architecture: Overview: Magic State Distillation in BB Architectures

 \item \textbf{Direct injection with source correction: Fig.\ref{fig:magic_inject}(c).} If the module supplying the $\ket{T}$ states supports direct, high-fidelity $Y$ measurements, the correction can be applied by the source qubit itself.
 In this case, the pivot is not involved at all, and no additional correction step is required.
 Whether this is viable depends on the native measurement bases of the $\ket{T}$-state source. \end{itemize}

 These three strategies span different hardware assumptions and error models.
 In Section~\ref{sec:factory-error-analysis}, we quantify how their measurement counts, routing demands, and error locations translate into overall factory throughput and logical error rates for realistic BB-code parameters.
+In Section~\ref{sec:results}, we present detailed benchmarks showing how different injection schemes can be selected adaptively under different hardware assumptions, and we explore the tradeoff between spacetime volume and output error rate across these schemes.